-To make it easier to start the project and focus on the concepts involved (rather than the nuts and bolts of reading in problems and writing out answers), you’ll be working from an agent framework in your choice of Python or Java.
+To make it easier to start the project and focus on the concepts involved (rather than the nuts and bolts of reading in problems and writing out answers), you’ll be working from an agent framework in Python.
 You can get the framework in one of two ways:

-- Download Project-Code-Java or Project-Code-Python as a zip file from this folder.
+- Download Project-Code-Python as a zip file.
 This method allows you to obtain the code if you are having trouble accessing the Georgia Tech Github site.

 You will place your code into the Solve method of the Agent class supplied.
 You can also create any additional methods, classes, and files needed to organize your code; Solve is simply the entry point into your agent.